mmmarcopalma/open_PPE/README.md

 All links are stored in LINKS.md

-Thanks to Alex Walzer for much of the info
+Thanks to Alex Walzer for info and links